We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-When doctors take a person’s blood pressure, they measure the force that blood exerts on the walls of the arteries as it flows through them.
+Blood pressure refers to the force that blood exerts on the walls of the arteries as it flows through them.
 Ideally, a person’s systolic blood pressure should be below 120 and their diastolic blood pressure below 80.

 If blood pressure is too high for too long, it can cause serious damage to the blood vessels.

 There are ways of managing high blood pressure, or hypertension.
 The condition does not often cause symptoms, but regular screening can help a person know if preventive measures are necessary.

 In this article, we look at the causes of high blood pressure and how to treat it.
 We also explain the blood pressure measurements that health authorities consider to be typical or too high.

 The heart is a muscle that pumps blood around the body.
 As it travels, the blood delivers oxygen to the body’s vital organs.

 Sometimes, a problem in the body makes it harder for the heart to pump blood.
 For example, this could occur if an artery becomes too narrow.

 Persistent high blood pressure can place strain on the walls of the arteries.
 This can lead to various health problems, some of which can be life threatening.

 Doctors measure blood pressure in millimeters of mercury (mm Hg).